A few simple safety precautions.

 General Safety Tips

-It always pays for consumers to be aware that following a few simple safety precautions will help ensure that their outdoor cooking remains trouble-free and enjoyable.
+Consumers should always be aware of a few simple safety precautions which will help to ensure their outdoor cooking remains enjoyable and trouble-free.

 - LP Grills are not permitted inside or on balconies above the first floor of any building or structure used for habitation.